 - Catherine Earnshaw-Linton of Wuthering Heights — although the literal cause is premature childbirth while suffering from Brain Fever, her despair is what causes those two things.
 Nellie Dean personally believes Heathcliff died of this too, and was not Driven to Suicide — she sees his refusal to eat or sleep for days as a "result" of his illness rather than a cause.

 - In American Gods, a funeral director observes that an elderly man whose wife just dies will most likely be dead himself in about eight months.
 In his experience, elderly women who lose their husbands are usually able to live on, but elderly men can't handle it and will stop taking care of themselves and lose the will to live.

-- After both of Colonel Filitov's sons died young, one while fighting counterrevolutionaries and one due to his tank suffering a critical defect, his wife faded away.
-The loss of his entire family is what inspired him to start working for the CIA, becoming The Cardinal of the Kremlin.
+- In The Cardinal of the Kremlin, after both of Colonel Filitov's sons died young, one while fighting counterrevolutionaries and one due to his tank suffering a critical defect, his wife faded away.
+The loss of his entire family is what inspired him to start working for the CIA, becoming the title character.